silshack/fall2013/_posts/mgillen/2013-11-13-starpushercode.md

 textcolor = white
 ```

-The pictures were modified by replacing other pictures with my own and even adding in new ones.
+The pictures were modified by replacing other pictures with my own.
+I left the 'titles' of the picture alone so that I wouldn't have to go through the entirety of the code and change every instance.
+This results in code that isn't really clean, but it was efficient to do.
+Just think of it as a hack within a hack...
+Yes.

 ![Code](http://i.imgur.com/EeJYAQL.png)